NVV has assumed the duty of preserving the Napa Valley name for those who have earned the right to put it on their labels.

-That's why, the NVV has worked diligently for more than 70 years to preserve and protect the Napa Valley name.
-When the location of wine true place of origin is misused, consumers are misled and the sanctity of all quality wine regions is undermined.
+That's why, the NVV has worked diligently and proactively for more than 70 years to preserve and protect the Napa Valley and prevent consumer confusion.
+It's why we support other quality wine regions around the world with similar efforts.
+When the location of a wine's true place of origin is misrepresented, consumers are misled and the sanctity of all quality wine regions is undermined.

 Our goal is simple: a wine label should not suggest the grapes come from Napa unless they really do.

 In 2000 the NVV successfully sponsored state legislation that requires any brand using the name Napa, or any of the names of appellations wholly contained within Napa County, to qualify at minimum for the Napa County appellation of origin.
 The regulation is a natural adjunct to the state law enacted in 1990 that requires Napa Valley to be used on the label in conjunction with any of the appellations wholly contained within Napa Valley.

 In late 2000, Bronco Wine Company filed a lawsuit challenging the new state law.
 The procedural rules in California provide that a party with a strong interest in a matter before the courts can intervene and become a party to the lawsuit.
 After the hard-won battle to get the legislation signed into law, the Napa Valley Vintners Board of Directors decided to intervene in the court case to allow it to take part in the defense of the statute.